 Below, we highlight the role of screw conveyors in the agricultural industry.
 We discuss what grain augers are and how they work.

-What Is a Grain Auger?
+What is a Grain Auger?

 A grain auger is a screw conveyor designed to handle agricultural grain products.
 It is used to deposit grain into a bin or silo for storage purposes as well as retrieve grain from a bin or silo for further processing or distribution.
 Agricultural professionals use it to facilitate various grain harvesting and transportation operations.